3.11.3 Suitable activities

 Breaks in activities

-If a person needs to take a break from an activity due to personal circumstances, then they must immediately notify Services Australia or their employment services provider, who will then either revise or develop a new Job Plan taking into account the job seeker's changed circumstances.
+If a person needs to take a break from an activity due to personal circumstances, then they must immediately notify Services Australia, their employment services provider or the digital services contact centre, who will then either revise or develop a new Job Plan that takes the job seeker's changed circumstances into account.

 People who are enrolled in a course commencing in the future or who have employment commencing in the future are still required to look for work and/or undertake activities in the meantime.